Thoroughly Modern Millie (musical): Productions

 A German edition named "Höllisch Moderne Millie" (Infernal Modern Millie) premiered on October 26, 2018 at Hof Theatre.

-A Japanese production of Thoroughly Modern Millie will premiere in April 2020 at The Imperial Theatre and go on tour.
-It will feature Manato Asaka as Millie Dillmount.
+A Japanese production of Thoroughly Modern Millie premiered at The Imperial Theatre and went on tour in September 2022, It will also be performed again at The Imperial Theatre and go on tour once more in July 2024.
+They both feature Manato Asaka as Millie Dillmount.